cosmos/interchain-security/docs/docs/validators/partial-set-security-for-validators.md

 interchain-security-pd query provider consumer-validators <consumer-chain-id>
 ```
 we can see all the _consumer validators_ (i.e., validator set) of `consumer-chain-id`.
 The consumer validators are the
-ones that are currently (or in the future, see warning) validate the consumer chain.
+ones that are currently (or in the future, see warning) validating the consumer chain.
 A _consumer validator_ is an opted-in
 validator but not vice versa.
 For example, an opted-in validator `V` might not be a consumer validator because `V` is
 denylisted or because `V` is removed due to a validator-set cap.